wp-plugins/header-footer/readme.txt

 1. Configuration panel for blog HEAD and footer sections
 2. Configuration panel for post content
 3. Configuration panel for Facebook "og" tags
+4. Configurable snippets of code to be recalled on other configurations (to save time)
+5. BBPress integration

 == Changelog ==

+= 1.4.3 =

+* Performance improvements

+= 1.4.2 =

+* Added top and bottom injection controls on single posts and pages

+= 1.4.1 =

+* Added global variables "hefo_page_top", "hefo_page_bottom" that, if set to false, blocks the page injection
+* Added global variables "hefo_post_top", "hefo_post_bottom" that, if set to false, blocks the page injection
+* Added configuration to inject code on excerpts
+* Added global variable $hefo_count which counts the number of process excerpts

 = 1.4.0 =